Introduction

-This cute little one had a problem with his eye.
+This cute little guinea pig had a problem with his eye.
 There was a congenital problem with the hair above the eye.
-It was overgrown and irritating the cornea.
+It was overgrown and irritating the cornea, so we decided to remover it surgically.

 The extra lash is easily seen on this magnified view